What is an FUE hair transplant?

 An FUE hair transplant works by extracting naturally occurring groups of one to four hairs, and transplanting these to the area of the scalp – typically the balding area.

-We take great care to implant the hairs at the correct angle to mimic the old hair, just as it would naturally grow.
+We take great care to implant the hairs at the correct angle to mimic the old hair, just as it would naturally grow to ensure the newly transplanted hair blends perfectly and resembles a natural hair pattern.

 What is the difference between FUE and FUT?